Glossary Omnichannel Selling

 People Also Ask

-What is an example of omnichannel?
+What is an example of omnichannel sales strategy?

 A perfect example of an omnichannel retail strategy is Amazon.
 Their shopping app, website, and brick-and-mortar stores all sync together seamlessly to give customers a unified shopping experience.